SparkLabDev/legal/privacy.md

 The app does use third-party services that may collect information used to identify you.

-Links to the privacy policy of third party service providers used by the app:  t
+Links to the privacy policy of third party service providers used by the app:

 • [Google Privacy Policy](http://www.google.com/policies/privacy)
 • [Firebase Use Policy](https://firebase.google.com/policies/analytics)
 • [Facebook Privacy Policy](https://developers.facebook.com/terms#privacypolicy)